nhunguyen-debug/wanderjo-app/README.md

 ### WanderJo App - README
 Project Summary
 ```
 WanderJo is a comprehensive trip planner designed to help users search for travel destinations and discover exciting attractions.
-Whether you're an avid globetrotter or a spontaneous traveler, WanderJo makes it easy to plan your dream trips.
+Whether you're an avid globetrotter or a spontaneous traveler, WanderJo simplifies the process of planning your dream trips.
+With its user-friendly interface and vast database of destinations and points of interest, WanderJo empowers you to create unforgettable travel experiences.
+Whether you're looking for historical landmarks, picturesque landscapes, or delightful local cuisine, WanderJo has got you covered.
+Get ready to embark on your next adventure with WanderJo!
 ```

 ## Developers
-Wren Nguyen
+Wren Nguyen<br>
 Jochebed Maduagwu

 ## Installation Instructions